E-Carranza/E-Carranza.github.io/index.md

 * Lab 4, Part-2

     Definitely, one of the best labs was the number four in my opinion.
 It was called the guessing game.
 In part two, we wrote a code that had a winner number and the participants had to guess the number.
-Also, it was the introduction of the “double function”, something that helped us in the upcoming labs.
+Also, there was the introduction of the “double function”, something that helped us in the upcoming labs.
+My teammates and I completed the second part of the lab in class.
+We had some problems but at the end of the day, the test passed correctly.